Session 20

 Here is a complete implementation of

-the function lexical-address
+the function lexical-address,

 with references to the required helper files.
-Study it; run it;
+Study it;

-modify it to do other things!
+run it; modify it to do other things!

-contains this file and all of its supporting code.
+The zip file for today contains this file and all of its supporting code.

 Does it work?
 Let's see: